Congress Column: 20th and 21st centuries

 The Belgian Tomb of the Unknown Soldier with an eternal flame was installed at the foot of the Congress Column in 1922, in memory of the Belgian soldiers who died during World War I. In 1929, it was the site of an attempted assassination of Crown Prince Umberto of Italy by Fernando de Rosa.

 Severely degraded by time, the Congress Column was cleaned in 1968 for the first time since its erection.
 The monument was again the subject between 1997 and 2008 of major renovation works divided into different phases.
 In 2001, the plinth and the four corner bronze statues underwent a deep cleaning, using the laser technique.
 The corner statues were then coated with wax.
 In July 2002, work began on cleaning and restoring the column itself, again using laser cleaning technology.
-The works were finished in November 2002, allowing for the Armistice Day ceremonies to take place at the site.
+The renovation works were finished in November 2002, allowing for the Armistice Day ceremonies to take place at the site.

 Description

 The Congress Column has a total height of 47 m.
 A spiral staircase of 193 steps inside the column leads to a platform, decorated with a lavishly carved balustrade, surrounding the pedestal of the 4.7 m statue of King Leopold I. The platform can accommodate 16 visitors but is no longer accessible for security reasons.
 The statue of Leopold was made by the sculptor Guillaume Geefs.

 Designed by Poelaert and inspired by Trajan's Column in Rome, the column commemorates the National Congress of 1830–31 which drafted the liberal Belgian Constitution of 1831.
-The important dates in the struggle for Belgian Independence are engraved on column's pedestal, together with the names of the members of the National Congress and the Provisional Government of Belgium, as well as important passages from the Constitution.
+The important dates in the struggle for Belgian independence are engraved on column's pedestal, together with the names of the members of the National Congress and the Provisional Government of Belgium, as well as important passages from the Constitution.
 The frieze is decorated with elegant foliage and on its four sides are represented Wisdom, Strength, Immortality and Glory.

-On the base of the column, surrounding the pedestal, four sitting allegorical bronze female sculptures represent the major constitutional liberties enshrined in the Constitution of 1831: the 'Freedom of Association' by Charles Fraikin, the 'Freedom of Worship' by Eugène Simonis, the 'Freedom of the Press' and the 'Freedom of Education' both by Joseph Geefs.
+On the base of the column, surrounding the pedestal, four sitting allegorical bronze female sculptures represent the major constitutional liberties enshrined in the Constitution of 1831: the Freedom of Association by Charles-Auguste Fraikin, the Freedom of Worship by Eugène Simonis, the Freedom of the Press and the Freedom of Education both by Joseph Geefs.
 Two monumental bronze lions by Eugène Simonis are placed in front of the monument.
-In 2007, during Storm Kyrill, the 'Freedom of the Press' sculpture was blown down and later restored.
+In 2007, during Storm Kyrill, the Freedom of the Press sculpture was blown down and later restored.